 Former owner of Steamboat Today, Worldwest LLC, still owns the 23 thousand plus square foot office/warehouse complex at US 40 and Elk River Road.
 The asking price was then and remains 5½ million dollars, too steep to interest either the City of Steamboat, which first took a look in April 2017, or Routt County a year later.
 The newspaper now leases space for its staff at 10th & Yampa, one block southeast of the Old Pilot Building at 11th & Lincoln.

 Mon., July 16, 2018 Page 1 headline Steamboat Pilot &

 @ mid-¶7 above

-This May 25, 2018 Mallard Fillmore cartoon appeared atop page A24 of Steamboat Pilot & Today on that date, asking, If students who support the second amendment held a "walkout" and most media didn't cover it, did it really happen?
+The May 25, 2018 Mallard Fillmore cartoon appearing atop page A24 of Steamboat Pilot & Today asked, If students who support the second amendment held a "walkout" and most media didn't cover it, did it really happen?

-as a video cameraman responded, We can't point this at them; it might be loaded!
+while a video cameraman noted, We can't point this at them; it might be loaded!